Tone cluster: Use in other music

 Several East Asian free reed instruments, including the shō, were modeled on the sheng, an ancient Chinese folk instrument later incorporated into more formal musical contexts.
 Wubaduhesheng, one of the traditional chord formations played on the sheng, involves a three-pitch cluster.
 Malayan folk musicians employ an indigenous mouth organ that, like the shō and sheng, produces tone clusters.
-The characteristic musical form played on the bin-baja, a strummed harp of central India's Pardhan people, has been described as a "rhythmic ostinato on a tone cluster."
+The characteristic musical form played on the bin-baja, a strummed harp of central India's Pardhan people, has been described as a "rhythmic ostinato on a tone cluster".

 Among the Asante, in the region that is today encompassed by Ghana, tone clusters are used in traditional trumpet music.
 A distinctive "tongue-rattling technique gives a greater vibrancy to...already dissonant tonal cluster[s]....
 [I]ntentional dissonance dispels evil spirits, and the greater the clangor, the greater the sound barrage.

-Wendy Carlos used essentially the exact reverse of this methodology to derive her Alpha scale, Beta scale and Gamma scale; they are the most consonant scales one can derive by treating tone clusters as the only type of triad that really exists, which is paradoxically an anti-harmonic monistic method.